marulkan/cesnet-hive/README.markdown

 * Packages: installs Hive packages (common packages, subsets for requested services, hcatalog, and/or hive client)
 * Files modified:
  * /etc/hive/\* (or /etc/hive/conf/*)
- * TODO: /usr/local/sbin/hivemanager (not needed, only when administrator manager script is requested by *features*)
+ * /usr/local/sbin/hivemanager (not needed, only when administrator manager script is requested by *features*)
 * Alternatives:
  * alternatives are used for /etc/hive/conf in Cloudera
  * this module switches to the new alternative by default, so the Cloudera original configuration can be kept intact